abetusk/dev/wiki/Fisher-Yates-Shuffle.md

 As above, there are $n!$ possible shuffles we want to choose from, with equal probability.
-Since `nofish_shuffle` is choosing each element to permute from the whole array, there are $n^n$ possible choices for the permutation with the understanding that there might be some overlap.
+Since `nofish_shuffle` is choosing each element to permute from the whole array, there are $n^n$ possible choices for the permutation, where some permutations might be represented more than once.

 Producing multiple configurations is permissible so long as `nofish_shuffle` would produce an equal distribution for each of the $n!$ configurations.